wjqkkky/LPCNet/README.md

 # LPCNet

 Low complexity implementation of the WaveRNN-based LPCNet algorithm, as described in:

 J.-M. Valin, J. Skoglund, [LPCNet: Improving Neural Speech Synthesis Through Linear Prediction](https://jmvalin.ca/papers/lpcnet_icassp2019.pdf), *Submitted for ICASSP 2019*, arXiv:1810.11846.
+# Update
+Add cmake  branch to reconstruct the repo and add patch to python code.
 # Warning
 Tacotron2 or DeepVoice3 which predictes parameters including ceptral coefficients and 2 pitch parameters undiscriminating is probably not good enough to estimate pitch parameters.
 However, LPCNet is sensitive to the estimation of pitch coefficents, so it is not recommended to predict the features when training acotron2 or DeepVoice3 replacing mel spectrum with ceptral coefficients and 2 pitch parameters directly.
 Update: